“SUPERMAN RETURNS has some of the

 latest offering of

-entertaining listen in
+SUPERMAN is quite the entertaining listen in

 its own right.